Slave labor on United States military installations 1799–1863: Resistance and end of slavery

 In summary, the introduction of slave labor on navy yards and army installations grew out of local practices, mirroring those established in the surrounding communities and those first used by the new federal government in the construction of the United States Capitol and President's House after 1814, the White House.
 The simultaneous employment of white, free black and slave labor had long precedents reaching back into the colonial era at Norfolk.
 Slave rentals and leasing by the army and navy expanded slavery especially in Florida where the construction and maintenance of military installations "was the primary source for the expansion of slavery" and provided a ready market for slaveholders to rent their bondsmen.
 Opposition to slave labor on military installations, was always sporadic, but gathered increased strength and momentum with each decade.
 Black resistance and white fear of an expanding population of free blacks led to calls for congressional oversight and a more accurate accounting of slaves on military installations.

 The District of Columbia Emancipation Act signed on 16 April 1862, ended slavery forever in the nation's capital.
 In his entry for that day, Michael Shiner, wrote a brief account of the Act concluding with the words: "Thanks Be to the Almighty."
-The final death of slavery was signaled when on 1 January 1863; President Lincoln signed the Emancipation Proclamation into law; while the Civil War would continue for two more bloody years there was to be no turning back.
+The final death of slavery was signaled when on 1 January 1863; President Lincoln signed the Emancipation Proclamtion into law; while the Civil War would continue for two more bloody years there was to be no turning back.
 Shiner copied the proclamation carefully into his diary and later, reflecting on his freedom, emphatically stated, "The only master I have now is the Constitution."